cncf/mentoring/communitybridge/2020/q3-q4/project_ideas.md

 #### Support rbac control for data accessing in TiKV

-- Description: This task is to support the authorization and authentication ability by rbac control in TiKV, so that security of the data accessing in TiKV will become more complete.
+- Description: This task is to support the authorization and authentication ability by rbac control in TiKV, so that the security of the data accessing in TiKV will become more complete.
 - Recommended Skills: Rust, Golang
 - Mentors(s): Song Gao (@yisaer), Yutong Liang (@rleungx)
 - Upstream Issue (URL): https://github.com/tikv/tikv/issues/8621